Skip to main content

 For Enrollment with AWS Control Tower, the MeshfedServiceRole needs to have extra permissions to invoke the Account Factory.
 More information on that can be found at AWS Guide.
 To make use of these permissions, there must be an available launch path defined in AWS Service Catalog, as stated also in the prerequisites.

-Set up AWS Account 3: Automation
+3. Set Up AWS Account 3: Automation

 {